 Subscriber requests a subscription at the hub.url url.

-The hub confirms the subscription was actually requested by the subscriber.
+The hub confirms the subscription that was requested by the subscriber.
 This exchange can be implemented in two ways depending on the channel type.

 For webhook subscriptions, the Hub confirms the subscription was actually requested by the subscriber by contacting the hub.callback url.